IxsharpxI/webtest/README.md

 # testing dockerized websites
 This repo is designed to build a docker image based on nginx:alpine to expose web content in /usr/share/nginx/html on port 80.

-The GitHub actions automatically takes the files in the Content folder and copies them into /usr/share/nginx/html and builds the image out to docker hub.
+The Dockerfile actions automatically takes the files in the Content folder and copies them into /usr/share/nginx/html and the GitHub Actions builds the image out to docker hub.

 #Nginx Conf
 Included is configuration of the nginx.conf file in the conf folder.
 This too gets automatically added into the docker image.